percona/pmm-doc/docs/setting-up/server/dbaas.md

 3. ***IMPORTANT***: *Please follow instructions on* [**How to activate the *DBaaS* feature in Advanced Settings of PMM**](../../using/platform/dbaas.md#activate-a-dbaas-feature).

-    You need to enable the feature using PMM UI if you omited `--env ENABLE_DBAAS=1` when starting up the container.
+    You need to enable the feature using PMM UI if you omitted `--env ENABLE_DBAAS=1` when starting up the container.

 ## Install Percona operators in minikube